 A startling piece of news appeared yesterday in Népszabadság.
-A young man of dual Hungarian-Syrian citizenship with close ties to Fidesz might have been involved in one way or another in the murders of several Roma families which occurred between July 21, 2008 and August 3, 2009.
+A young man with close ties to Fidesz might have been involved in one way or another in the murders of several Roma families which occurred between July 21, 2008 and August 3, 2009.
 After three years of police investigation and 186 days in court, the case was closed on August 6, 2013, when three men received life imprisonment without parole and a fourth thirteen years without the possibility of early release.
 No one else was ever charged.

 It would take far too long to catalog all the mistakes the police and the medical authorities made during the investigation that resulted in less than complete discovery.
 It is very possible that in addition to the four sentenced in August others might have been involved.
 We don’t even know all the pertinent information about the men who were convicted.
 For instance, one of the culprits had apparently worked for the Katonai Biztonsági Hivatal (Office of Military Security), but the details of his employment were never completely unearthed.

 The authorities never managed to discover the source of all the weapons used in these murders.
 Some were stolen from the collection of a hunter by three of the accused.
 It was known that there was another person involved in the theft, but the police investigation failed to identify him.
 In addition to the stolen weapons there were other guns in the three men’s possession whose origin remained a mystery.
 The investigators knew that the Kiss brothers, István and Árpád, tried to purchase guns in Budapest.
 It was in connection with this part of the investigation that the name of Omar Ádám Sayfo surfaced.